pykeen/pykeen/README.rst

 then the command line interface will assist you to configure your experiments.

-To start PyKEEN with an existing configuration file, please run the following command:
+To start PyKEEN with an existing configuration file, run:

 .. code-block:: sh